cmenon12/sporty-shoes-shopping/SCREENSHOTS.md

 #### Product Categories

-The product categories management page is shown below.
+The admin product categories page is shown below.
 It is empty because no categories have been created yet.
 The admin user can create categories by clicking on the `New Product Category` button.

 ![Admin Categories Page](./screenshots/admin_categories_empty.png)